 There are differences between FHA and USDA loans.
 One important difference is that while you can use an FHA loan to buy a home in every county in the United States, you can use a USDA loan to buy a home only in rural and certain suburban communities.
 Read on to learn more about them!

 FHA loans are backed by the Federal Housing Administration and offered by private lenders like Freedom Mortgage.
 They are designed to make buying or refinancing a home more affordable.

 Benefits of an FHA Loan

 - Low down payment.
 You can buy a home with a down payment as low as 3.5% using an FHA loan.
-You typically need a credit score of 600 or higher to qualify for this down payment, however.
+You typically need a credit score of 580 or higher to qualify for this down payment.

 - Low minimum credit score.
-At Freedom Mortgage, we can help you buy a home with an FHA loan with a credit score as low as 600.
+At Freedom Mortgage, we can help you buy a home with an FHA loan with a credit score as low as 550.
 We can help you refinance an FHA loan with an easy credit score qualification.
 Learn more about getting an FHA loan with lower credit scores.